 Disability equality training is compulsory for all education professionals and staff.

 Apart from asking politicians to commit to inclusive education, we want to build a mass movement of support for a truly inclusive education system in the UK.
 We want to triple the number of organisations, individuals and allies involved in our campaigning work.
 So if you are not one of the 135 organisations and 720 individuals that have signed our Manifesto for Inclusive Education, NOW is the time to make that pledge.

 Contact us to add your name or organisation to the list.

 UK Disabled People’s Manifesto

 The Reclaiming Our Futures Alliance (ROFA) is a coalition of disabled person led organisations working at the local, regional and national level.
-ROFA was set up in 2013 and has been working to coordinate disabled peoples' organisations' campaigning activity around the local election in 2014 and the General Election in May 2015.
+ROFA was set up in 2013 and has been working to coordinate disabled peoples' organisations' campaigning activity around local and general elections.
 ROFA have developed a UK Disabled People’s Manifesto incorporating ALLFIE’s demands for inclusive education.
 The Manifesto was launched by Katy Clarke in the House of Commons in September 2013.
 We will be working with ROFA to influence political parties' policies on disabled peoples’ right to be included in mainstream education at all levels.